What type of educational philosophy do you have?

 How strong is the math and science program?

 In the grades program the math and science curriculum is very challenging and comprehensive, and students are engaged in a way that is practical in the real world.
-Waldorf graduates are critical thinkers and problem-solvers, and have found that their math and science foundation prepares them to go into any field they choose.
+Our graduates are critical thinkers and problem-solvers, and have found that their math and science foundation well prepares them in both public and private high schooling.
 A 2007 research study found that, compared to their non-Waldorf educated peers, up to twice as many Waldorf students go on to study science in college.

 How is reading taught at Great Oak?

 Great Oak School students become voracious readers.
 Formal reading instruction is not imposed too early, but is learned comparatively quickly when the child is ready.
 Beginning in our early childhood program, teachers actively seek to develop an enthusiasm for literature, so that the student develops in a manner supportive of a long-term love of reading.

 Do Great Oak students have homework?